 To make my vegetarian burrito bowl, I used this timesaver: pre-cooked frozen brown rice!
-Sure, if I was at home with a fully-stocked kitchen I’d probably make my own rice, but this little shortcut saves time AND keeps me from having to wash an extra pot.
+If I had a fully-stocked kitchen, I’d probably make my own rice, but this little shortcut saves time AND keeps me from having to wash an extra pot.

 I prepare the brown rice in a microwave-safe bowl and then mix in black beans, a spoonful of salsa, a sprinkle of shredded cheese, and the secret ingredient: plain Greek yogurt.
 It adds so much creaminess.

-You could also add sautéd veggies, shredded chicken, tofu, corn, or pico de gallo, or drizzle your bowl with salsa verde or enchilada sauce, or top your burrito bowl with with guacamole instead of sliced avocado.
-Instead of black beans, you could even use pinto or refried beans, which are a great source of folate.
+You could also add sautéd veggies, shredded chicken, tofu, corn, or pico de gallo, or drizzle your bowl with salsa verde or enchilada sauce, or top your burrito bowl with guacamole instead of sliced avocado.
+Instead of black beans, you could even use pinto or refried beans.
+Hope you enjoy!

 - 1 cup cooked brown rice (I used Trader Joe's frozen pre-cooked brown rice)

 - 1/2 cup black beans, drained and rinsed